-The Administrative Services Office is responsible for maintaining the campus security program; developing and implementing security policies and procedures; supervising security officers; investigating security incidents; disseminating security related notices and information; maintaining law school facilities and security equipment; providing educational materials to students, faculty and staff; and, working as a liaison between the law school and the Los Angeles Police Department (LAPD).
+The Director of Campus Safety and Security is responsible for maintaining the campus security program; developing and implementing security policies and procedures; supervising security officers; investigating security incidents; disseminating security related notices and information; maintaining law school facilities and security equipment; providing educational materials to students, faculty, and staff; and, working as a liaison between the law school and the Los Angeles Police Department (LAPD).

 Southwestern has engaged the services of Allied Universal.
 Allied Universal security officers are charged with a full range of responsibilities including: protecting students, faculty, staff, law school property, and facilities; reporting crime, medical, fire, and other emergencies; reporting suspicious or criminal activities to the Los Angeles Police Department; and managing all other incidents requiring security officer assistance.

 Security officers must pass screening and background checks.
 Additionally, security supervisors and officers receive training from Allied Universal on crime reporting, incident investigation, evidence gathering, arrest procedures, property surveillance, and responding to campus emergencies such as earthquakes and fires.
-Security supervisors and designated officers are also cross-trained on emergency medical procedures to ensure effective first aid/CPR response and communication with emergency medical technicians.
+Security supervisors and designated officers are also cross-trained on emergency medical procedures including first aid/CPR/AED/Naloxone response and communication with emergency medical technicians.

 Security communications include the use of two-way radios by all security officers.
 Additionally, officers monitor two-way radio and telephone transmissions in the Security Office on a 24-hour basis in order to provide information and security service and to coordinate police, fire, and medical emergency response.
-The Campus Security Office is located on the first floor of the Bullocks Wilshire Building (ext.
-5793) and The Residences Security Office is located next to the Leasing Office (ext.
-6745).
+The Campus Security Office is located on the first floor of the Bullocks Wilshire Building (213-738-5793) and The Residences Security Office is located next to the Leasing Office (213-738-6745).

 All security supervisors and officers have civilian powers of arrest.
 The primary statutory responsibility for law enforcement both on and off the law school campus rests with the Los Angeles Police Department (LAPD) - Olympic Division.
 However, LAPD cannot provide 24-hour protection to all areas at all times.
 As a result, Campus Security and LAPD work closely together handling suspicious situations as well as crime reporting, response, and investigation for the law school and the surrounding neighborhood.